Japan approves more COVID-19 vaccines, expands state of emergency

 The two agreed to work towards a “safe and secure” Olympics this summer, they later told reporters.

-Reporting by Chang-Ran Kim; Additional reporting by Rocky Swift, Ritsuko Ando and Ju-Min Park; Editing by Christopher Cushing and Clarence Fernandez
+Reporting by Chang-Ran Kim; Additional reporting by Rocky Swift, Ritsuko Ando and Ju-Min Park; Editing by Christopher Cushing, Clarence Fernandez and Catherine Evans

 Our Standards: The Thomson Reuters Trust Principles.